ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 so don't install a second application on the same node, otherwise the helper will crash.

-After installing the switches and controllers, it is mandatory to use the ``CreateOpenFlowChannels()`` member method to effectively create and start the connections between switches and controllers.
-After calling this method, you'll not be allowed to install more switches nor controllers using this helper.

 OFSwitch13ExternalHelper
 ########################

 This helper extends the base class and can be instantiated to create and configure an OpenFlow 1.3 network domain composed of one or more OpenFlow switches connected to a single external real OpenFlow controller.
 It brings methods for installing the controller node for TapBridge usage and creating the OpenFlow channels.
+The current implementation only supports the single shared CSMA channel type.

 To configure the external controller, the ``InstallExternalController()`` method can be used to prepare the controller node so it can be used to connect